peterdri/ece-communications-labs/_ece450/lab1/impulse-rrc-shaping.md

 - The receiver chain is unchanged from the LPF version.

 - The tranmitter chain is now pulse shaping with a *Root Raised Cosine Filter* block.
+  - The filter is of type "Float->Float (Interpolating)".
   - The filter roll-off factor ($$\alpha$$) indirectly specifies the bandwidth of the filter.
 Set $$\alpha=0.35$$.
   - An ideal RRC filter has an infinite number of taps but in practice must be windowed.
 Set the number of taps to the sampling rate.
   - The symbol rate is the pulse rate (considering we're operating a random source with one bit per symbol).